Rchou97/rchou97.github.io/_pages/cv.md

 Work experience
 ------

-* **De Volksbank**
+* **ASN Bank**
-  * Data Engineer (November 2023 - Present)
+  * Data Engineer (November 2023 - July 2025)
-    * Work on expanding the cloud data lakehouse using marketing and financial data from the on-premise data warehouse within the Client Interface domain.
+    * Previously De Volksbank.
+Work on expanding the cloud data lakehouse using marketing and financial data from the on-premise data warehouse within the Client Interface domain.
     * Engineered and configured over 30 automated data pipelines for marketing campaigns and personalised content for De Volksbank brands using Airflow, Python, and Athena/Trino SQL.
     * Collaborated with technical and non-technical key stakeholders within the marketing domain to align dependencies with our data infrastructure.
     * Onboarding (non-)technical new hires within the team and mentoring them in their user stories and working methods.